bakedziti420/tdd-and-mocha/readme.md

 ## Creating a Unit Test using RSpec

 We are going to be creating something similar to the above example.
-Instead we will be writing a spec for creating a new ruby class of `Dog`
+Instead we will be writing a spec for creating a new ruby class of `Dog`.

 ### Set-up

-Make a new directory `dog`, `cd` into it and `touch` a `Gemfile`.
+Make a new directory in your GA working folder called `dog`, `cd` into it and `touch` a `Gemfile`.

 #### Install RSpec